KanishaLiyanage/mood-fixer-opencv/README.md

 <h1> Mood Fixer </h1>

-A recommendation application according to real-time human facial emotions, built by deep learning and open-cv.
+An emoji recommendation system according to real-time human facial emotions, using camera feed.
+This system is built using deep learning and image processing technology.